Frequently Asked Questions About Possession

 In prescription drug cases, a person carries a baggie of the prescription pills for the week but doesn’t have the prescription with them.
 The police will charge unlawful possession, but later the prosecution will dismiss the charge if a valid prescription is shown and it was valid at the time of the arrest.

 In other drug cases, the substance must be sent to a lab to determine what the chemical composition is and whether it is a scheduled substance.
-If the lab determines that it is not an illegal substance on the lab sheet, then perhaps there was no crime.
+If the lab determines that it is not an illegal substance, then perhaps there was no crime.

 What Should I Say to the Police?